novay/laravel-word-template/README.md

 	WordTemplate('file.rtf', array(), 'nama_file.doc');
 ```

-This method has 3 parameters:
+This method needs you to specify 3 parameters in it:

 - Location of your document template file `Ex. public_path('template/document.rtf')`
 - The initial words along with their replacement in the arrays form.
 [See example](https://github.com/novay/laravel-word-template/blob/master/sample.php)